samcoogan/CA682_Assignment/README.md

 ---

-At present with the emergence of coronavirus there is a lot of doubt surrounding vaccines, this study demonstrates how effective they can be.
+With the emergence of coronavirus there is a lot of doubt surrounding vaccines, this study demonstrates how effective they can be.

 ---

-This line plot shows how cases of measles declined as vaccines were introduced. <br>
+This line plot shows how cases of measles declined as vaccines were introduced.
 It must be noted that vaccines/immunization was administered to one-year old babies, this is why the measles cases declined over time. <br>

 ![mealsles vs vaccines](/res/world_measles_vs_vaccine.png)